okfn/ckan-es-migrate-datastore/README.md

 The script is configured with command line parameters (for frequently changing preferences) and the config file.
 Make yourself familiar with the settings and try running the script in simulation mode first.

-## How to migrate from the Elasticsearch datastore to the new datastore in less than 10 steps
+## How to migrate from the Elasticsearch datastore to the new datastore

 _Note:_ This step by step introduction shows a possible migration.
 Some steps may differ in your setup.

-1. Create a PostgreSQL database for the datastore and a read only user as described in [the docs](http://docs.ckan.org/en/master/datastore.html).
+* Create a PostgreSQL database for the datastore and a read only user as described in [the docs](http://docs.ckan.org/en/master/datastore.html).
-2. Either have CKAN installed and the migration script in `ckanext/migration/` or copy the `db.py` from `\ckanext\datastore` to the same directory that the `migration.py` is in.
+* Either have CKAN installed and the migration script in `ckanext/migration/` or copy the `db.py` from `\ckanext\datastore` to the same directory that the `migration.py` is in.
 The second option allows you to run the migration without having CKAN on the same server or even installed.
-3. Make sure you have all requirements installed.
+* Make sure you have all requirements installed.
-4. Adapt the `config.py` to your needs.
+* Adapt the `config.py` to your needs.
-5. Make yourself familiar with the command line options.
+* Make yourself familiar with the command line options.
 The option `-h` will show possible command line options and some explanations.
-6. Make sure that the settings are correct
+* Make sure that the settings are correct

 Commands: